redis/redis-doc/topics/twitter-clone.md

 Data layout
 ---

 When working with a relational database, a database schema must be designed so that we'd know the tables, indexes, and so on that the database will contain.
 We don't have tables in Redis, so what do we need to design?
-We need to identify what keys are needed to represent our objects and what kind of values this keys need to hold.
+We need to identify what keys are needed to represent our objects and what kind of values these keys need to hold.

 Let's start with Users.
 We need to represent users, of course, with their username, userid, password, the set of users following a given user, the set of users a given user follows, and so on.
 The first question is, how should we identify a user?
 Like in a relational DB, a good solution is to identify different users with different numbers, so we can associate a unique ID with every user.
 Every other reference to this user will be done by id.
 Creating unique IDs is very simple to do by using our atomic `INCR` operation.
 When we create a new user we can do something like this, assuming the user is called "antirez":